Best cloud hosting providers of 2023

-Signing up for the best web hosting package would usually buy you a defined block of resources on a single server.
-The trouble is if that server suffers a hardware problem, hard drive failure, or is hacked, your website will go offline along with the server,
+Signing up to the best cloud hosting service gives you so much more than other web hosting packages.
+For non-cloud packages, usually you buy a defined block of resources on a single server.
+If that server suffers a hardware problem or is compromised, your website may go offline.

-Cloud hosting provides increased reliability and resilience because while you'll pay for a set amount of web space, RAM, CPU time and bandwidth - as with a normal webhosting package - these resources are spread across multiple devices instead of just one.
+Cloud hosting provides increased reliability and resilience because while you'll pay for a set amount of web space, RAM, CPU time and bandwidth - as with a normal webhosting package - these resources are spread across multiple machines.
 This means your website is not tied to the fate of a single server.
 Additionally, it makes it much easier to upgrade resources if required, as this requires a few clicks from the hosting provider, as opposed to shutting down a single server to install new hardware.

 It's no wonder then that cloud hosting plans have become the leading service in the web hosting industry.